huntdatacenter/docs/docs/administer-science/risk/README.md

 ## Data Protection Impact Assessment (DPIA)

 The data processing in your labs may require a Data Protection Impact Assessments (DPIA) prior to the initiation of scientific activities (GDPR Article 35).
 See the [resources](/riskmanagement/resources) to get going, and [contact us](/contact) for review of written text.
-We are happy to assist compliance coordinators with this work.
+We are happy to assist compliance administrators with this work.

 ## Risk assessment reports (RAR)